Parcothsai/python_linkedin/README.md

 ### Update : Captcha detection

-Script detect captcha, and tell you to solve it ! :smile: :smile :smile:
+Script detect captcha, and tell you to solve it ! :smile: :smile: :smile:

 ## Python Requirements